-4125.1 Intra-Departmental Cross-Listed Courses
+4125.1 Intra-Departmental/Program/College Dual-Listed Courses

-4125.2 Inter-Departmental Cross-Listed Courses
+4125.2 Inter-Departmental/Program/College Cross-Listed Courses

 Temporary Cross-Listings: Courses may be temporarily cross-listed to meet the current needs of departments and programs.
 Temporarily cross-listed courses may have different titles and catalog descriptions; however, course attributes should be the same (e.g., Service Learning, Integrated Writing designation), and all courses will use the same syllabus.
-The cross-listing of these courses is not reviewed and approved by UCAPC but arranged by the participating departments and programs.
+The cross-listing of these courses is not reviewed and approved by the Undergraduate Curriculum Committee but arranged by the participating departments and programs.
 Departments or programs that make frequent use of cross-listed special topic or other variable content courses should develop versions of those courses that will allow them to be cross-listed appropriately (e.g., both IW and non-IW versions of these courses).

-4125.3 Meets-WIth Courses
+4125.3 Meets-With Courses

 Meets-with courses differ significantly from cross-listed courses.
 In cross-listed courses, the experience for all students taking the course is essentially same.
 They meet together, have a common syllabus, and—except in the case of undergrad/grad cross-listings—the same assignments.
 In meets-with courses, only some portion of the academic experience is common among the classes.
-Examples include travel abroad courses with students at different levels of language proficiency or courses where students attend the same lecture but participate in different discussion sections that focus on special topics or require different types of assignments.
+Examples include dual-listed courses, travel abroad courses with students at different levels of language proficiency, or courses where students attend the same lecture but participate in different discussion sections that focus on special topics or require different types of assignments.
 Individual courses within a group of meets-with courses are distinct courses and may have separate course numbers, prerequisites, breadth and attributes.
-Each college may establish criteria for defining groups of meets-with courses, and the departments should work directly with the Registrar’s Office to schedule meets-with courses.
+Each college may establish criteria for defining groups of meets-with courses, and the departments should work directly with the Office of the Registrar to schedule meets-with courses.

 Students who enroll in meets-with courses should not assume that they have earned the same type of credit as students who have enrolled through a different course that meets with their course.
 For example, if one course in a meet-with group is labeled integrated writing, this attribute is not transferable to other meets-with courses in the group unless they also are formally designated as integrated writing.
 Student should not assume they may switch their enrollment from one meets-with course to another outside of a normal drop-add period.